Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 Here, $\gamma$ represents the probability of energy loss.

 Bit-flip noise introduces random flips of quantum bits, mimicking classical errors.
 The transformation is given by:

-By applying these noise models, we analyze how sabotage effectiveness degrades.
-Figures \ref{fig:manual_noise_accumulated} and \ref{fig:manual_noise_effectiveness} illustrate the performance under these noise models.
-The solid lines in Fig. \ref{fig:manual_noise_accumulated} represent the ideal baseline (identical to Fig. \ref{fig:realworld_accumulated}), while the dashed lines show the performance degradation.
-While all noise types reduce the quantum advantage, the W-state and Bell-state teams' scores remain largely positive, demonstrating partial resilience.
+By applying these noise models, we analyze how the coordination signature degrades.
+Figures \ref{fig:manual_noise_accumulated} and \ref{fig:manual_noise_effectiveness} illustrate the results under these noise models.
+The solid lines in Fig.~\ref{fig:manual_noise_accumulated} represent the ideal (noise-free) baseline, identical to Fig.~\ref{fig:realworld_accumulated}, while the dashed lines illustrate the effect of noise.
+All noise types progressively attenuate the entanglement-induced correlation signature, driving the joint-action statistics toward those of independent classical sampling.
+Nevertheless, under moderate noise levels and over finite horizons, the Bell-state and W-state teams can exhibit joint-action distributions that remain non-product, with observable differences in variance and tail behavior relative to classical baselines.